 4. What measures has the government taken to solve the problems of finance and marketing in the small scale sector?

 These are some steps taken by the government for promoting business in small scale:

 1. Established National Bank for Agriculture and Rural Development (NABARD) so that rural development can be promoted.
 This organisation is mainly involved in providing easy and cheap credit facility to small scale industries, cottage industries and rural industries.

-2. SIDBI or Small Industries Development Bank of India was setup to help in providing financial assistance to small scale industries.
+2. SIDBI or Small Industries Development Bank of India was set up to help in providing financial assistance to small scale industries.

-3. World Association for Small and Medium Enterprises or WASME is an international non-governmental organisation that helps address the problems of medium and small sized enterprises.
+3. World Association for Small and Medium Enterprises or WASME is an international non-governmental organisation that helps address the problems of medium and small-sized enterprises.
 It has started a committee for Rural Industrialisation for designing a model for the growth and development of rural industries.

-4. The government setup NSIC or National Small Industries Corporation in 1955 to promote, foster and aid the growth of small business in the country.
+4. The government set up NSIC or National Small Industries Corporation in 1955 to promote, foster and aid the growth of small business in the country.

 5. NCEUS or The National Commission for Enterprises in the Unorganised Sector was formed in September 2004 with the primary objective of improving the small scale industries and enhance their global competitiveness.
-It focuses in solving problems faced by small enterprises in the unorganised sector.
+It focuses on solving problems faced by small enterprises in the unorganised sector.

 5. What are the incentives provided by the government for industries in backward and hilly areas?

 The following incentives are offered by the Government in backward and hilly areas:

 1. Land: The government has offered lands at reduced rates in order to encourage setting up of small industries.

 2. Banking and Finance: The Government is offering subsidies in loans, amounting up to 10-15% for establishing business in backward areas.
 This is done to encourage business, as capital is essential to start any business.